MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 DevTools provides two ways to analyze frames per second:

 *  Use [the Frames section](#the-frames-section) to view how long a particular frame took.

 *  Use the **FPS meter** for a realtime estimate of FPS as the page runs.
-See [View frames per second in realtime with the FPS meter](#view-frames-per-second-in-realtime-with-the-fps-meter).
+See [View frames per second in realtime with the FPS meter](#view-frames-per-second-in-realtime-with-the-fps-meter), below.

 ###### The Frames section